Best POS Systems for Small Business 2026 - Honest Cost Breakdown (No Affiliate BS)

 Processing Cost Transparency

-This matters more than any feature.
-Your POS system is tied to your payment processor, and that processor will take a cut of every sale for as long as you use the system.
-A POS with great features but terrible processing rates will cost you more in the long run than a simpler system with fair pricing.
+Your POS system is tied to your payment processor.
+That processor takes a cut of every single sale for as long as you use the system.
+A POS with great features but terrible processing rates will cost you more over time than a simpler system with fair pricing.

 Hardware Ownership